BiomedicalGP1/Acute-Lymphoblastic-Leukaemia-Classification/README.md

 Acute lymphoblastic leukaemia (ALL) is a type of blood cancer.
 It starts from white blood cells called lymphocytes in the bone marrow.
 In this research, we proposed CNN classification model along with squeeze-and-excitation method to detect PBS images and to classify leukaemia cases.
-The proposed model is tested on a publicly available ALL dataset, comprising 3562 PBS images from 89 patients suspected of ALL, including 25 healthy individuals with a benign diagnosis (hematogone) and 64 patients with a definitive diagnosis of ALL subtypes.
+The proposed model is tested on a publicly available ALL dataset from Kaggle, comprising 3562 PBS images from 89 patients suspected of ALL, including 25 healthy individuals with a benign diagnosis (hematogone) and 64 patients with a definitive diagnosis of ALL subtypes.
 The model exhibits good results and can be utilized to make a reliable computer-aided diagnosis of leukaemia cancer.
 We proposed an improvement of the deep learning model for acute lymphoblastic leukaemia classification by using squeeze-and-excitation learning.
 The squeeze-and-excitation operation enables the model to extract strong, relevant and discriminative features from four categories: Benign, Early pre-B, Pre-B and Pro-B.